They say it’s hard to beat an incumbent and there’s plenty of data to back that up.

 Everyone elected to office can be beaten if the circumstances are right.

-And in America today there is such a high level of dissatisfaction with elected officials — especially in the midst of the coronavirus pandemic — that there are plenty of opportunities for a challenger to take an incumbent out in an election.
+And in America today there is such a high level of dissatisfaction with elected officials that there are plenty of opportunities for a challenger to take an incumbent out in an election.

-Now before we get too far down the throwing career politicians out of office road, let’s look at the three main advantages incumbents enjoy in an election.
+Now before we get too far down the throwing career politicians out of office road, let’s first consider the three main advantages incumbents enjoy in an election.

 Con #1: Name Identification